 COVID-19: how to tell hay fever and coronavirus apart

-The month of May sees the beginning of summer, which - even in lockdown - most people will welcome gladly.
-But for people who suffer with hay fever, it signals the start of grass pollen season and can bring misery.
-This year, however, could prove even more troublesome as some of the symptoms could be confused with those of coronavirus.
+The weather is getting warmer and many of us are gladly welcoming the arrival of spring and summer.
+But for people who suffer with hay fever, it's the start of grass pollen season and can bring misery.
+During the pandemic hay fever could prove even more troublesome as some of the symptoms could be confused with those of COVID-19.

 What is hay fever?